SerenityOS/serenity/Documentation/HighDPI.md

 4. Let apps opt in to high-res window framebuffers, and convert all apps one-by-one
 5. Remove high-res window framebuffer opt-in since all apps have it now.

-We're currently before point 3.
+We're currently in the middle of point 3.
+Some window server icons are high-resolution, but fonts aren't yet, and in-window-server things with their own backing store (eg menus) aren't yet either.